 "I had forgotten my Twinkies, so I went back to the truck and got a whole double armful," said Jones.
 "Then I got to the door, but I ran out of hands.
 I couldn't open it."

 At just that moment, Richard Nixon appeared.
 His three Secret Service bodyguards tried to hustle Jones out of the way.
 But Nixon always did have an independent streak.

 "I couldn't believe it.
 He held the door for me, insisted on it.
 Yeah, it kind of embarrassed me, but here, you get used to it."

 "Here" is the White House, and Tom Jones has spent much of the last 12 years keeping it human in a special way.
 He is the man who fills and tends the White House vending machines.
 The guy who keeps the presidential machine-food addicts happy.

-Tom Jones has seen the Johnson daughters, quarters in their fists, waiting to assault an East Wing ice cream machine he was filling.
+Tom Jones has seen the Johnson daughters, quarters in their fists, waiting to assault an East Wing ice cream machine he was filing.

-He has overheard David and Julie Eisenhower argue the respective merits of Powerhouse and Chuckles candies.
+He has overhead David and Julie Eisonhower argue the respective merits of Powerhouse and Chuckles candies.